 The linking of the various stages in the budget and the relevant responsibility center owners.

-Excel based templates that can be distributed in case users prefer to develop budgets in Microsoft Excel which has native integration with Microsoft Dynamics AX.
+Excel based templates that can be distributed in case users prefer to develop budgets in Microsoft Excel which has native integration with Microsoft Dynamics 365.

 Types of Budgets

-Microsoft Dynamics AX supports multiple budgets at the General Ledger (GL) level and the sub-ledger level including:
+Microsoft Dynamics 365 supports multiple budgets at the General Ledger (GL) level and the sub-ledger level including:

 - General Ledger Budgets